Rapsodia veneziana

 Rapsodia veneziana is the eighth studio album by Italian chamber orchestra Rondò Veneziano, released in Italy by Baby Records in 1986.
 It reached number one in Switzerland and received platinum certification there.
 In Germany it was released as Fantasia veneziana, and in Belgium (with two different versions), Luxembourg, Sweden and the Netherlands as Lagune.

 Track listing

 All tracks are written by Gian Piero Reverberi and Laura Giordano.
-In one of the two the Belgian versions the tracks "Fantasia veneziana (in La maggiore)" and "La Giudecca" are renamed as "Lagune" and "Bal masque".
+In one of the two the Belgian versions the tracks "Fantasia veneziana (in La maggiore)" (the original title is "Fantasia in La maggiore", see SIAE) and "La Giudecca" are renamed as "Lagune" and "Bal masque".